 Concept Plans may be used, at the discretion of Greenview, in lieu of a Minor Area Structure Plan within the Centralized Living Area for areas designated as Business Industrial and Hamlet, as well as the Service Commercial area located adjacent to Township Road 700.
-The Concept Plan shall apply to the entirety of the designated area and shall, at the discretion of Greenview address the following:
+The Concept Plan shall apply to the entirety of the designated area and shall, at the discretion of Greenview address the following: Where a proposed rezoning, subdivision or development triggering a Minor Area Structure Plan is outside of the Central Living Area, a Concept Plan may instead be required at the discretion of Greenview.
+A Concept Plan may only be considered within the Central Living Area for development within the Business Industrial, Service Commercial and Hamlet areas.
+The Concept Plan shall apply to the entirety of the designated area.

-- Environmental matters - Water/Wastewater and Stormwater servicing
+ee)p) Water/Wastewater and Stormwater servicing

-- Configuration of future developments
+ff)q) Configuration of future developments

-- Allocation of park space/open space
+gg)r) Allocation of park space/open space

-- Traffic generation and impacts
+hh)s) Traffic generation and impacts

-- Geotechnical concerns
+ii)t) Geotechnical concerns

-- Market conditions
+jj)u) Market conditions

-- Building and Landscaping Design Guidelines
+kk)v) Building and Landscaping Design Guidelines

-- The interface with adjacent lands
+H)w) The interface with adjacent lands